May 30, 1999 – July 22, 2006

-It is with great respect to Evan as well as his family, friends, caregivers and teachers that we introduce a new foundation registered in the province of Alberta, The Evan Ty Jenkins Pediatric Research Foundation operating as “Treasure Life”.
-We propose to work hand in hand with the Children’s Heart Society, the Stollery Children’s Hospital and the Heart and Stroke Foundation to make some positive changes for Cardiac Children.
+It is with great respect to Evan as well as his family, friends, caregivers and teachers that we created The Evan Ty Jenkins Pediatric Research Foundation operating as “Treasure Life” that is registered in the province of Alberta.

-For More information on the foundation and it’s goals please visit our About Us page
+For more information about Treasure Life and it’s goals please visit our About Us page.